-Combined opportunities for new semi-natural grasslands are not quite as extensive as for woodland, but are still spread across the whole county (Figure 41).
-Similarly to woodland, there are many areas that support multiple opportunities, with the majority of these being close to the towns.
-When opportunity areas are restricted to areas that deliver biodiversity benefits for this habitat (Figure 42), opportunity areas are reduced, although still extensive, and are particularly focussed in an area to the north-west of Aylesbury that contains a reasonable amount of existing semi-natural grasslands.
+Combined opportunities for new semi-natural grasslands are not quite as extensive as for woodland (Figure 41).
+Indeed, opportunities are limited within the large urban area of MK.
+However, similarly to woodland, many areas support multiple opportunities.
+When opportunity areas are restricted to areas that deliver biodiversity benefits for this habitat (Figure 42), opportunity areas are reduced, although still extensive, and are particularly focussed along the river valleys, which contain a reasonable amount of existing semi-natural grassland.